Monthly commentary discusses recent developments across both the Diversified Bond and Credit Income Opportunities Funds.

 The Covid-crisis is far from over, we simply had a nice summer lull and a fiscal bonanza that has kept everything going artificially higher.
 We have started to ready the portfolios for what we think will be the second leg of this crisis.
 Our objectives remain the same: capital preservation and a smoother ride towards acceptable returns.

 Mark & Etienne

-1 All Ninepoint Diversified Bond Fund returns and fund details are a) based on Series F units; b) net of fees; c) annualized if period is greater than one year; d) as at August 31, 2020 1 All Ninepoint Credit Income Opportunities Fund returns and fund details are a) based on Class F units (closed to subscriptions); b) net of fees; c) annualized if period is greater than one year; d) as at August 31, 2020.
+1 All Ninepoint Diversified Bond Fund returns and fund details are a) based on Series F units; b) net of fees; c) annualized if period is greater than one year; d) as at August 31, 2020 1 All Ninepoint Credit Income Opportunities Fund returns and fund details are a) based on Class F units; b) net of fees; c) annualized if period is greater than one year; d) as at August 31, 2020.